Noise-induced shallow circuits and absence of barren plateaus

-Here, we establish a lower bound on the partial derivative variance, assuming a geometrically local circuit in any constant dimension, such as the brickwork structure for one dimension, as illustrated in Fig.~\ref{Fig:circ}.
+Here, we establish a lower bound on the partial derivative variance, valid any fixed circuit architecture (e.g., in constant dimension or all-to-all connectivity).
 The proof technique employed here is novel and may be of independent interest, allowing lower bounds on other second or third moment quantities of noisy random quantum circuits.
 In summary, dealing with a second-moment quantity and considering all $2$-qubit gates in the circuit as local $2$-designs (effectively Clifford gates), we condition on specific \emph{Clifford choices} among various combinations to obtain a non-trivial lower bound.

 Here, we assume that the noise is non-unital (i.e., $\|\bold{t}\|_2=\Theta(1)$) and that the noise is not a replacer channel (i.e., the noise parameter $\|\bold{D}\|_2$ is a non-zero constant).